leric2/GROMORA-harmo/scripts/calibration/README.md

 It includes the reading of raw (level0) data, its calibration to level 1a (calibrated spectra) and its integration to level 1b (integrated spectra).

-Documentation can be found in the dedicated [documentation](GROSOM-harmo/documentation) folder.
+Documentation can be found in the dedicated documentation folder at the top level of this repository.

 Author:
 Eric Sauvageat, IAP, 2020